zchee/golang-wiki/CommitMessage.md

 # Commit messages

-Commit messages for Go repos should be formatted as follows:
+Commit messages, also known as CL (changelist) descriptions, for Go repos should be formatted as follows:

 ```
 net/http: frob the quux before blarfing